 Post-Closing Agreements

 8.01 Post-Closing Access.
-After Closing, Purchaser and Seller shall cooperate and afford each other access to their respective books and records relating to the Assets as may be needed by a Party to defend or respond to a claim, lawsuit or other legal or administrative proceeding or in the event a Party requires such information as part of a regulatory or legal disclosure, including but not limited to those required by the Securities and Exchange Commission.
+After Closing, Purchaser and Seller shall cooperate and afford each other access to their respective books, records, computer records, electronic files and data stored via electronic media relating to the Assets (including without limitation, all insurance records) as may be needed by a Party to defend or respond to a claim, lawsuit or other legal or administrative proceeding or in the event a Party requires such information as part of a regulatory or legal disclosure, including but not limited to those required by the Securities and Exchange Commission.

 8.02 Post-Closing Adjustment Procedure.
 As soon as practicable after the Closing Date, but no later than 90 days after the Closing Date, Seller shall prepare and deliver to Purchaser, in accordance with this Agreement and generally accepted accounting principles, a statement (the “Final Settlement Statement”) setting forth each adjustment or payment that was not finally determined as of the Closing Date and showing the calculation of such adjustments.
 Within 15 days after receipt of the Final Settlement Statement, Purchaser shall deliver to Seller a written report containing any changes that Purchaser proposes be made to the Final Settlement Statement.
 The Parties shall undertake to agree with respect to the amounts due pursuant to such post-closing adjustment no later than 15 days after Seller has received Purchaser’s proposed changes.
 The Purchase Price as reflected in the Final Settlement Statement shall be called the “Final Purchase Price”.
 The date upon which such agreement is reached or upon which the Final Purchase Price is established shall be called the “Final Settlement Date.”
 If (i) the Final Purchase Price is more than the Preliminary Purchase Price, Purchaser shall pay in immediately available federal funds the amount of such difference to Seller or to Seller’s account (as designated by Seller), or (ii) the Final Purchase Price is less than the Preliminary Purchase Price, Seller shall pay in immediately available federal funds the amount of such difference to Purchaser or to Purchaser’s account (as designated by Purchaser).
 Payment by Purchaser or Seller, as applicable, shall be made within 5 days after the Final Settlement Date.